This educational program is intended for hematologists, medical oncologists, nurses, pharmacists, and other HCPs who treat patients with MCL.

 Brad Kahl, MD: consultant/advisor/speaker: AbbVie, ADC Therapeutics, AstraZeneca, BeiGene, Bristol Myers Squibb, Genentech, Incyte, Janssen, Kite, Novartis, Seattle Genetics, TG Therapeutics.

-All of the relevant financial relationships of individuals for this activity have been mitigated.
+All of the relevant financial relationships or individuals for this activity have been mitigated.

-You must receive a test score of at least 70 and respond to all evaluation questions to receive a certificate.
+You must respond to all evaluation questions to receive a certificate.
 After submitting the evaluation, you may access your online certificate by selecting the certificate link on the confirmation page.
 Records of all CME/CE activities completed can be found on the "My Certificates" page.
 There are no costs/fees for this activity.

 This program has been made available online.